 TEACH in COLOMBIA Program

-Cultural Embrace by API (CE by API) is working together with Colombian government-sponsored organization to provide vocational English training in job training centers and programs.
-Student ages range from sixteen to fifty years old, with varied language skills.
+Cultural Embrace by API (CE by API) and our local partners are proud to work with the Colombian government to meet their goals to make Colombia bilingual.
 English training is an important step to help locals do better in school, find better jobs, and improve communication in the global market.
 Colombian students typically study English from 1st to 12th grade, however, they feel least comfortable conversing in English.
 It is estimated that only 10% of approximately 15,000 English teachers in Colombia are fluent in English.
-Thus, Colombia's Ministry of Education and NGOs have asked CE by API to recruit and place native English speakers in teaching positions where they make a positive impact on the English fluency of Colombians.
+Thus, Colombia's Ministry of Education and Colombia's National Training Center, SENA, have asked CE by API to recruit and place native English speakers in teaching positions where they make a positive impact on the English fluency of Colombians.

-Following orientation, participants will be paid a monthly stipend of CP$1,000,000 (~US$410* for their first teaching month (housing in shared hostel included while participants get oriented to their host cities), and CP$1,500,000 (~US$615*/month during the remaining nine teaching months, housing not included).
-Participants will also receive CP$500,000 (~US$205* bonus in June and CP$1,000,000 (~US$410*) bonus in December.
-Stipends and bonuses are paid in Colombian Pesos, and are subject to change.
+Following orientation, participants will be paid a monthly stipend of CP$1,500,000 (~US$630*).
+Shared housing in a hostel is also included during the first month following Bogota's two-weeks orientation while participants get oriented to their host cities.
+Participants will also receive CP$500,000 (~US$210*) bonus after completing a term.
+Stipends and bonuses are paid in Colombian Pesos.

 Program Highlights and Benefits